Local-Modules/intl/readme.md

+---
-# Intl
+title: Intl
+---

-This is lightweight copycat of `react-intl` package with minimal functionality.
+This is lightweight copycat of `react-inlt` package with minimal functionality we need in Scentbird.

 :::note